 Review summary: Canon 750D vs Sony RX100 V

-So what is the bottom line?
-Is there a clear favorite between the Canon 750D and the Sony RX100 V?
+So how do things add up?
+Which of the two cameras – the Canon 750D or the Sony RX100 V – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 750D: